Veeyikpong/myreads/README.md

-﻿# MyReads Project
+﻿# MyReads
-This is MyReads Project developed by Pong Vee Yik @ Udacity React Programme.
+This is MyReads Project developed by PONG VEE YIK @ Udacity React Programme.

 ## How to launch the project
 ### Installation